-“If we don't harness markets to deliver the 2015 Paris Agreement and continue with business as usual, the long-term consequences will likely lead to economic collapse in some countries and migration to such a level we will see significant civil unrest and mounting geopolitical tensions,” says Steve Waygood, chief responsible investment officer at Aviva Investors.
-“The likely erosion of value could be in the tens of trillions of dollars, but transforming finance now can help avoid those losses.
-In that sense, it's a colossal insurance plan.”
+“If we continue with business as usual, the likely erosion of value could be in the tens of trillions of dollars.
+Transforming finance now can help avoid those losses.
+In that sense, it's a colossal insurance plan,” says Steve Waygood, chief responsible investment officer at Aviva Investors.

-Similar transformations are needed across all industries that will require funding from the financial system, which must also manage the myriad risks that arise.
-A siloed climate risk management approach is no longer enough, and financial institutions must align their activities with the goals of the Paris Agreement and the Sustainable Development Goals (SDGs).
+Transformations are needed across all industries that will require funding from the financial system, which must manage the myriad risks that arise.

-The 2021 Finance Climate action pathway report, published by the Marrakech Partnership under the aegis of the United Nations, shares this vision, stating: “It is essential that finance and the power of markets are harnessed in the service of delivering a just and smooth transition to a resilient, net-zero-emission global economy that accounts for the climate impacts of its activities.
-If we transition finance in line with an under-1.5 °C, resilient future, then the result will be that the financial system enables the transition to that future.”3,4
+The 2021 Finance Climate action pathway report, published by the Marrakech Partnership under the aegis of the United Nations, states: “It is essential that finance and the power of markets are harnessed in the service of delivering a just and smooth transition to a resilient, net-zero-emission global economy that accounts for the climate impacts of its activities.”1,2

 From outside-in to inside-out